Overview

 Best Practices For Internal Linking In A Blog Post

-Position your authority link within the first two paragraphs of your blog–the higher it is on the page, the more value Google will deem it to be (and ensure readers see the link prior to clicking away).
-As a best practice, the authority link should be well integrated into the content rather than presented as spammy phrasing such as “Click HERE to sell your house NOW”.
-As an example: “We hear from a lot of people stuck with an inherited home in Orlando, FL”
+Position your internal link to your niche authority page within the first two paragraphs of your supporting blog post.
+The higher it is on the page, the more value Google will deem it to be (and ensure readers see the link prior to clicking away).

 External Linking

-Know of a trusted authority or local resource that can be used to supplement your blog post content?
-Localize your post and link out to their website!
-Whenever your content is linked to an organization, government entities, resources, services, or established companies outside of your Carrot site, it adds credibility to the post for site visitors as well as search engines.
-This can also be a good opportunity to establish backlinks with other businesses or simply highlight your knowledge of the market.
+Whenever your content links out to relevant organizations, government entities, resources, services, or established companies outside of your Carrot site, it adds credibility to the post for site visitors as well as search engines.